Stanford’s Rachel Heck reaches US Women’s Amateur semifinals

 HARRISON, N.Y.
 (AP) — NCAA champion Rachel Heck of Stanford advanced to the U.S. Women’s Amateur semifinals Friday, beating Kan Bunnabodee of Thailand 3 and 2 at Westchester Country Club.

 Heck took a 2-up lead with a par win on the par-4 15th and finished off Bunnabodee with a birdie win on the par-3 16th.
-Bunnabodee plays at Purdue.

 Heck, from Memphis, Tennessee, will face Jensen Castle of West Columbia, South Carolina, the University of Kentucky player who beat Emily Mahar of Australia 6 and 5.
+Castle survived a 12-for-2 playoff late Tuesday just to qualify for match play.

+“I think it’s incredible that she went from the playoff to the semifinals,” Heck said.
+“I was talking with my dad about how incredible that is.
+She’s playing some amazing golf clearly and we’ll have fun tomorrow.”

 In the other semifinal, Valentina Rossi of Argentina will face Hou Yu-chiang of Taiwan.
 Rossi plays at Michigan State, and Hou at Arizona.